2i2c-org/2i2c-org.github.io/content/service/jupyter-cta.md

 - **Align with your values**.
 Open source tools are controlled and owned by a broad and diverse community that is dedicated to the public good.
 - **Accessible to all**.
 Open tools are free to use and deploy, making research and education more accessible to people around the world.

+{{% callout note %}}
+While Jupyter is at the core of 2i2c's infrastructure, Jupyter is flexible enough to serve many other environments as well.
+For example, you can access RStudio, VSCode, even a fully remote desktop environment from a JupyterHub.
+{{% /callout %}}

 <div class="cta-group">

 {{< cta cta_text="Learn about our infrastructure" cta_link="https://docs.2i2c.org/en/latest/admin/index.html" cta_new_tab="true" >}}